How Many Minutes Is 900 Seconds

 Q1: How do I convert minutes back to seconds?

 A1: To convert minutes back to seconds, simply multiply the number of minutes by 60.
-Take this: 15 minutes * 60 seconds/minute = 900 seconds.
+As an example, 15 minutes * 60 seconds/minute = 900 seconds.

 Q2: What if I have a time expressed in minutes and seconds?
 How do I convert that to just seconds?